 Clearly, the subjective aspect of an existential relationship does not in any way measure against the conscious experience we all share.
 This is where the next difficulty is encountered, because the conscious experience seems to require more than just the subjective aspect of individual relationships to be the way it is.
 How can the natural subjectivity, implicit in any set of existential relationships, build to the levels of consciousness we experience?

-Just imagining a world created entirely by relationships seems odd to say the least.
-However, if one can stretch so far as to imagine this, then one can stretch a little further to imagine complex relationships, perhaps defining the existence of some entity, in which one can pick out additional patterns, within the defining relationships, that feed back into themselves.
-These loops are not necessary for defining the entity in the world; they are instead just patterns that occur by accident in any complicated structure.
-However, because they form a loop, by necessity, they form a chain of interaction whose existence is entirely a measure of itself, and where the subjective and objective aspects become indistinct.
+Just imagining a world created entirely of relationships seems odd to say the least.
+However, if one can stretch so far as to imagine this, then one can stretch a little further to realise that any processing going on within a complex entity is itself a form of existence due to the interactive nature of a process.
+Further to this, among these processing patterns of the entity, it should be possible to identify those that feed back into themselves.
+These closed patterns of interaction have nothing directly to do with the kind of interactions that define the host entity within the world; they are instead just patterns that occur, incidentally in some cases, as part of the functionality of any complicated structure.
+However, and this is the important bit, because these patterns form a loop, by necessity they form a chain of interaction whose existence (existence by this argument) is entirely a measure of itself, its subjective and objective aspects in this case being indistinct.

-Such loops can exist as temporary manifestations within a working system such as a brain, and while manifest, have an existence of their own, quite orthogonal to the underlying relationships defining the entity.
+Functional loops of this kind will exist as temporary manifestations within any suitable working system, a particular example being the brain, and while manifest take on a measure of existence of their own, quite orthogonal to the underlying relationships defining the host entity's existence in reality.
 It is this kind of temporary artefact of existence that, in the right combination, could hold the answer to how a conscious experience might arise.

 As a brief summary itself, this document, an interpretation of the dual-aspect theory, is restricted to just the key arguments.
 There is no magic bullet for understanding the nature of consciousness, it is a matter of adjusting our sensibilities on the grounds that, if there is only one world out there, then objectivity absolutely must be reflected in the subjective; neither one is possible without the other.

-This is as far as On the Nature of Being... takes the argument.
-However, it would be good to see something of how these artefacts might form into the kind of conscious experience that constitutes us.
-The following is an outline of how this formation may occur.
+This is about as far as On the Nature of Being... takes the argument.
+However, it would be good to see something of how these temporary artefacts of existence, referred to in On the Nature of Being... as meta-existence, might form into the kind of conscious experience that constitutes us.
+The following points of discussion relate to this aim.

-Integrated Information Theory (IIT, proposed by neuroscientist Giulio Tononi) is an attempt to describe a tight association between the phenomenology of conscious experience and the neural process in the brain occurring at the same time.
+Firstly, Integrated Information Theory (IIT, proposed by neuroscientist Giulio Tononi) is an attempt to describe a tight association between the phenomenology of conscious experience and the neural process in the brain occurring at the same time.
 IIT says nothing of the nature of the association, just that there is a strong association.
-The nature of the association, essentially an artefact, is the subject of On the Nature of Being... and the subject of this discussion so far.
+Explaining the nature of the association, essentially an artefact of meta-existence, is the subject of On the Nature of Being... and the subject of this discussion so far.

-In general, if the artefacts, detectable within the neural processing of the brain (specifically the cerebrum), naturally combine as part of a processing whole, then there exist overarching artifact layers representing the experience as a whole.
-This appears to be in accordance with the postulates of IIT.
+In general, if the patterns of processing that are detectable within the neural processing of the brain, specifically the cerebrum, naturally combine as part of a processing whole, then there will be corresponding artifact layers representing the experience as a whole.
+This appears to be in accordance with the postulates of IIT and it is feasible that this kind of mega-artefact of meta-existences is the conscious experience.